restqa/documentation/docs/api/plugin-api.md

 RestQA plugins are the key processor of the test execution.

-The plugins are the component that will import all the built-in step definition
+The plugins are the component that will import all the built-in step definition.

 In order to use a specific plugin you will need to import it into your configuration file under the environment section.

 ## Simple Example

-* You can define RestQapi plugin for the uat environement
+* You can define RestQapi plugin for the UAT environement

-Using the following template:
+Using the template below:

 ```yaml {9-12}
 version: 0.0.1